 Australian and New Zealand Eating Disorders and Obesity Conference

-The Conference will create a unified voice while attracting delegates from a wide range of backgrounds with a common goal across both industries.
-It is important the sector adapts and works together to ensure an all-encompassing approach to improve the health benefits for those affected with obesity and eating disorders.
+The Conference will create a unified voice attracting delegates from a wide range of backgrounds including clinical practitioners, mental health experts, public health administrators and academics to discuss and learn from each other.
+This helps the sector to adapt and work together to ensure an all-encompassing approach to improve the health benefits for those affected with obesity and eating disorders.

 - Prevention: effective and appropriate solutions